-We’ve looked at the kitchen, now it’s time for your wardrobe!
-Decluttering your clothes can be tricky, as often looking into the crowded cabinet, you find nothing wrong with the clothes and often think: ‘One day, I will wear this again…” Now, if that one day has turned into years, chances are, that you probably won’t – so why not give it new home?
+Decluttering your clothes can be tricky, as looking into the crowded cabinet, you often find nothing wrong with the clothes and think: ‘One day, I will wear this again…” Now, if that one day has turned into years, chances are, that you probably won’t… so why not give it a new home?

-I went through my wardrobe and managed to cut my wardrobe in half – so check out the process on Instagram Stories Highlights and read here, what I learned while decluttering and use the tips for your own journey!
+I went through my wardrobe and managed to cut my wardrobe in half!
+If you want to do the same, check out the process on Instagram Stories Highlights and read here, what I learned while decluttering and use the tips for your own journey!

 The numbers say that we only use 60-80% of the clothes we have, but for me, this is definitely less.
-My biggest revelation on my decluttering journey, was finding out how many clothes I actually owned!
+The biggest revelation on my decluttering journey was finding out how many clothes I actually owned!
 I counted 132 pieces of clothing incl. shoes (excl. underwear, socks + accessories) and realistically, and I probably use 4-5 pieces for going out and 6-7 pieces for ever day wear.
-In hindsigt, cutting my wardrobe down to 66 pieces could probably have been a better result, but it’s definitely a start and the wardrobe now seems airy and spacey.
+In hindsight, my result cutting down my wardrobe to 66 pieces could probably have been better, but it’s definitely a start and the wardrobe now seems airy and spacey.

 So this is what I did:

 1) Split your clothes into batches, start with one and put them all on your bed with the hangers still on.
 FOCUS – you might find other things in your wardrobe on your journey, but for now, your focus is on the clothes.
 Getting sidetracked means that you may be sleeping in a bed full of hangers that night!

 2) Consider a piece, one by one and be REALISTIC about whether you will wear it again.
 Do the TRIAL AND ERROR TEST with yourself, friends and family: Wear once and check your own and the reactions from your surroundings to help you make the decision on whether to keep or throw.